nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 > SpecificHelpCommand is a placeholder Class for all command-specific help commands (eg. `help addmod`)

 How the `Command` component works:
-1. When a command is entered by the user, `Parser` will create the relevant subclass of `Command` and send it back to `Apollo`.
+1. When a command is entered by the user, `Parser` will create the relevant subclass of `Command`.
+A logger is set up during the initialisation of the `Command`, after which it is sent back to `Apollo`.
 2. If the command entered was valid, `Apollo` then executes the `Command`.
 3. `Command` can communicate with `TaskList`, `ModuleList` and `Calendar` when it is executed (eg. to modify Tasks, to add Modules)